-Normally, I tell her that the best solution for me is to seethe with resentment for the rest of the day, and she agrees with me.
-But this time she didn’t and then said something that totally surprised me: She suggested I do a good deed for someone and not tell anyone about it.
+Normally, I tell her that the best solution in dealing with these issues, is for me is to seethe with resentment for the rest of the day, and she agrees with me.
+But this time she didn’t and then said something that totally surprised me: She suggested I do a good deed for someone and not get found out; don’t tell anyone and don’t take credit for it.
 Sort of like spreading good feelings and karma to the rest of the world.

 I mean, that was a little harsh… hatred is a strong word, it’s more like disgust… but anyway, I was skeptical because it’s taken me a long time to build up my resentments.

 Well, I guess I had nothing to lose, so I decided to give it a try.

 I thought of how some people would buy a coffee for the person standing in line behind them at the coffee shop, so when the person goes to pay, the barista tells them it’s already been paid for.
 Right away you can see how good it makes them feel, like they won the bloody lottery or something.
 If it’s that easy, then hell, I can do it!
 By the way, these do-gooders always look so smug when they tell others they bought the coffee too, which is pretty classless.
 I’m certainly not going to tell anyone about it.

 ahem… well my therapist never mentioned anything about writing.